-Sharon M. Karp PhD, RN, CPNP-PC
+Sharon M. Karp PhD, APRN, CPNP-PC

 Professor of Nursing